cmrivers/epipy/_posts/2015-05-11-case-tree-plot.md

 ###What is a case tree plot?

-I developed case tree plots are a way to visualize zoonotic disease.
+I developed case tree plots as a way to visualize zoonotic disease.
 However, it can also be used to visualizing environmentally-acquired dieases, or anything that emerges multiple times, is passed from person to person, and then dies out.
-Tweets and retweets might be a useful non-epi example.
+Tweets and retweets might be a useful non-epidemiological example.

 ###How do I read a case tree plot?

 The x-axis is time of illness onset or diagnosis, and the y-axis is generation.
-Nodes at generation 0 are known as index nodes.
+Nodes at generation 0 are index nodes, or the emergence case.
 In the case of a zoonotic disease, the index node is a human case acquired from an animal source.
 If that human were to pass the disease to two other humans, those two subsequent cases are both